 Access Copyright and York University

 On 31 July 2017, York University announced it would appeal the recent federal court fair dealing decision against them initiated by Access Copyright.
 York filed its Notice of Appeal on 22 September 2017.
 A summary of the court decision is here.
+Update: Hearings in the appeal of the Federal Court’s decision took place on 5 – 6 March 2019.

 United States-Mexico-Canada Agreement (USMCA)